Sheshiyer/Appdesign/docs/assets/Vibrasonix_Asset_Creation_Guide.md

 The Vibrasonix copy should feel:
 - **Scientific yet accessible** - Based on research but easy to understand
-- **Mystical but credible** - Suggest deeper possibilities while staying grounded
+- **Technology-driven but approachable** - Highlight PEMF and vibroacoustic technology in an accessible way
 - **Empowering not patronizing** - Guide users without talking down to them
 - **Direct and personal** - Use "you" and speak directly to the user
 - **Concise and impactful** - Every word should serve a purpose